fennifith/AAH/README.md

 ## Configuration

 Configuration is fairly basic.
 The program will use the [`aahelp.yaml`](./aahelp.yaml) file in the repository by default.
-You can override this file by creating your own located at `~/.aahelp.yaml`.
+You can override the values in this file or add your own by creating another located at `~/.aahelp.yaml`.

 The file uses basic YAML syntax (which can be easily learnt by just taking a glance at the default file in the repository), though it should be noted that there is no support for arrays as they do not make much sense in this context.